qdenisq/SpeechAcquisitionModel/src/reinforcement_v2/notes.md

   - Add env with reference in its obs space.
 User can select what reference obs consists of by selecting parameters in `selected_reference_state` in the config file.
   _Note_: If want to incplude acoustics of the reference in the obs, include __"ACOUSTICS"__ in the `selected_reference_state`

+## 6/12/2019
+  - Add backprop into policy algorithm.
+It still updates policy with l1 distance between predicted state and reference (consider using dtw here somehow)

 ### TODO:
  - In some cases DTW distance is NaN, need to consider this case
  - Check `env.action_space` (we normalize actions to be within (-1;1) range.
 So unnormalized actions should have sense (i.e. not too big, nor too small))